Salon Business Plan Template: How-To Guide + Example

 • Our location is in a high-volume area with easy access from multiple residential and commercial district zones.

-• The management team has a track record of success in the salon business.
+• The team has a track record of success in the salon business.

 • The upscale salon business is a proven business and has succeeded in communities throughout the United States.